chojuninengu/async-chat/README.md

 Async Chat is a robust chat system that allows multiple clients to communicate with each other through a central server.
 The system is built using Rust's async capabilities, providing efficient and scalable group-based communication.

-## Features
+## Existing Features

 - Asynchronous communication using Rust's async/await
 - Group-based chat system
 - Multiple client support
 - Real-time message delivery

-- Server-client architecture
+## Planned Features
+- Secure groups with passwords
 - Group creation and management
 - Secure message handling
+- WASM (WebAssembly) support

 ## Prerequisites